 Rhutgard nodded.
 “Twin boys.
 Just last week.”

 Luvian grinned.
 “Even better!
-How can I sneak some of that fine Palace whiskey out here for us to toast to?”
+How can I sneak some of that fine Palace whiskey out here for us to toast with?”

 Rhutgard shook his head and his smile faded.

 Luvian stared at him.
 “Bloody hell, man, what’s happened?
 Is it the Queen, did she take ill?”

 “No, no, nothing like that.
 She’s fine, and so are the boys.
 I had them under my own guard every single day, I watched everything she ate and drank, and almost no one knew she was with child.
 We’ll announce in a few days.
 She has just stayed sequestered, claiming to have felt ill all this time.
 Which,” he rolled his eyes, “only served to feed the rumors swirling about my haunted wives,” he chuckled.